Blendify/blender-manual/blender_docs/manual/composite_nodes/usage.rst

 Connecting nodes
 ================

-:kbd:`LMB`-click and drag a socket: you will see a branch coming out of it: this is called a "thread".
+:kbd:`LMB`-click on a socket and drag.
+You will see a line coming out of it: This is called a *link* or *noodle*.

-Keep dragging and connect the thread to an input socket of another node, then release the :kbd:`LMB`.
+Keep dragging and connect the link to an input socket of another node, then release the :kbd:`LMB`.

-In this case, a copy of each output is routed along a thread.
-However, only a single thread can be linked to an input socket.
+While multiple links can route out of an output socket, only a single link can be attached to an input socket.

-To reposition the outgoing node links of a node, rather than adding a new one, hold :kbd:`Ctrl` while dragging from an output socket.
-This works for single as well as for multiple outgoing connections.
+To reposition the outgoing links of a node, rather than adding a new one, hold :kbd:`Ctrl` while dragging from an output socket.
+This works for single as well as for multiple outgoing links.

 Disconnecting nodes
 ===================

-To break a link between sockets :kbd:`Ctrl-LMB`-click in an empty areas near the thread you want to disconnect and
+To break a link between sockets :kbd:`Ctrl-LMB`-click in an empty area, near the link you want to disconnect, and
-drag: you will see a little cutter icon appearing at your mouse pointer.
-Move it over the thread itself, and release the :kbd:`LMB`.
+drag: You will see a little cutter icon appearing at your mouse pointer.
+Move it over the link itself, and release the :kbd:`LMB`.

 Duplicating a node
 ==================

 Click :kbd:`LMB` or :kbd:`RMB` on the desidered node, press :kbd:`Shift-D` and move the mouse away to see the duplicate of the selected node appeaing under the mouse pointer.

 .. note::